NzoCs/Learning-point-processes/docs/docs.md

-# Documentation for EasyTPP
+# Documentation for New_LTPP

-This contains the full documentation of EasyTPP, which is hosted at github and can be updated manually (for releases) by pushing to the gh-pages branch.
+This contains the full documentation of new_ltpp, which is hosted at github and can be updated manually (for releases) by pushing to the gh-pages branch.

 To generate the documentation locally, type